 - A bigger focus on regular hand-washing and hand-sanitising.

-Keep talking about the changes after the return has begun to discover if they’re causing your child any anxiety.
+Keep talking about the changes after they're back in the classroom to discover if they’re causing your child any anxiety.

 Ask for a catch-up call for your child…

-If your child is very anxious, ask their school if they could have some brief contact with their teacher, whether it’s their old one or someone different, before they go back.
+If your child is very anxious about returning to school after a period of homeschooling, ask their school if they could have some brief contact with their teacher before they go back.
 It could be a phone call, email, letter, online meeting or recorded video message.
-In many schools, at least some staff will be there for a few days before term starts and may be willing to arrange some contact.

 … And for yourself

-If your child has had a particularly difficult time, it may be helpful to have a catch-up call with their teacher about their experiences during lockdown so they understand their specific needs and behaviours.
+If your child has had a particularly difficult time, it may be helpful to have a catch-up call with their teacher about their experiences so they understand their specific needs and behaviours.

 This will help the teacher support your child with any issues that may have arisen during the break from school, particularly if they’ve had a difficult experience, such as a bereavement due to coronavirus.